samwell-ho/openpgp-ca/README.md

 openpgp-ca user add --email bob@example.org --name "Bob Baker"
 ```

-At first we configure the sqlite database that all of OpenPGP CA's state
+First we configure an environment variable for the SQLite database in which
-will be stored in (all persisted data of OpenPGP CA lives inside this single
+all of OpenPGP CA's state will be stored (all persisted data of OpenPGP CA
-file) by setting an environment variable.
+lives in this single file).

-The `ca init` call then creates an OpenPGP Key for the CA Admin (this
+The `ca init` call then creates a new OpenPGP Key for the CA Admin (the
-Key is stored in OpenPGP CA).
+private Key is stored in OpenPGP CA and will be used to sign user keys).

 After that, we call `user add` to create OpenPGP Keys for our two users:
 Alice and Bob.